MaibornWolff/codecharta/CONTRIBUTING.md

 - Write clean code.
 - Write tests for your new code and regression tests after fixing a bug.
 - Write a good commit message and include the issue number at the end `#123`.
-- Code for Analysis sub-project only in Java and Kotlin languages.
 - Update the CHANGELOG.md with any changes/additions made

 We will _NOT_ accept any pull requests that don't follow the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).